mustafaalberri/syndo/README.md

 * [Authors and Acknowledgment](#authors-and-acknowledgment)

 ## Overview
 This is the front-end application developed using React.
+This is a front end application for a company called Syndo developed by React with modern design and features.
+The website contains a landing page, profiles for rounds, interactive content, and a submission form with field validation.
+The program highly utilizes the React components tree structure for optimum efficiency, code readability and reusability.

 ## Demo
 Try the Demo: [Link](https://magical-stardust-51bdc6.netlify.app)